 We buy when price is low at support and sell when price is high at resistance.

-Taking a look at the above chart, you will be able to see how price respects these levels.
+If you can take a look at the above chart, you will see how price respects the levels of support and resistance.